Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Abstract

 \section{Abstract}

-In practical statistical causal discovery (SCD), embedding domain expert knowledge as constraints into the algorithm is important for creating consistent, meaningful causal models, despite the challenges in the systematic acquisition of background knowledge.
-To overcome these challenges, this paper proposes a novel method for causal inference, in which SCD and knowledge based causal inference (KBCI) with a large language model (LLM) are synthesized through ``statistical causal prompting (SCP)'' for LLMs and prior knowledge augmentation for SCD.
-Experiments have revealed that the results of LLM-KBCI and SCD augmented with LLM-KBCI approach the ground truths, more than the SCD result without prior knowledge.
-It has also been revealed that the SCD result can be further improved if the LLM undergoes SCP.
+In practical statistical causal discovery (SCD), embedding domain expert knowledge as constraints into the algorithm is important for reasonable causal models reflecting the broad knowledge of domain experts, despite the challenges in the systematic acquisition of background knowledge.
+To overcome these challenges, this paper proposes a novel method for causal inference, in which SCD and knowledge-based causal inference (KBCI) with a large language model (LLM) are synthesized through ``statistical causal prompting (SCP)'' for LLMs and prior knowledge augmentation for SCD.
+The experiments in this work have revealed that the results of LLM-KBCI and SCD augmented with LLM-KBCI approach the ground truths, more than the SCD result without prior knowledge.
+These experiments have also revealed that the SCD result can be further improved if the LLM undergoes SCP.
 Furthermore, with an unpublished real-world dataset, we have demonstrated that the background knowledge provided by the LLM can improve the SCD on this dataset, even if this dataset has never been included in the training data of the LLM.

 For future practical application of this proposed method across important domains such as healthcare, we also thoroughly discuss the limitations, risks of critical errors, expected improvement of techniques around LLMs, and realistic integration of expert checks of the results into this automatic process, with SCP simulations under various conditions both in successful and failure scenarios.
-The careful and appropriate application of the proposed approach in this work, with improvement and customization for each domain, can thus address challenges such as dataset biases and limitations, illustrating the potential of LLMs to improve data-driven causal inference across diverse scientific domains. \\ \\
+The careful and appropriate application of the proposed approach in this work, with improvement and customization for each domain, can thus address challenges such as dataset biases and limitations, illustrating the potential of LLMs to improve data-driven causal inference across diverse scientific domains. \\ \\ The code used in this work is publicly available\footnote{\url{https://github.com/mas-takayama/LLM-and-SCD}}.